August 1 (film)

-August 1 is a 1988 Indian Malayalam language action thriller film directed by Sibi Malayil, written by S. N. Swamy, starring Mammootty, Sukumaran, Captain Raju and Urvashi.
+August 1? is a 1988 Indian Malayalam language action thriller spy film directed by Sibi Malayil, written by S. N. Swamy, starring Mammootty, Sukumaran and Captain Raju.
 The film was produced and distributed by M. Mani under the banner of Sunitha Productions.
-August 1 is loosely based on the 1971 British novel The Day of the Jackal, by Frederick Forsyth which had inspired a film of the same name.
+1 August? is loosely based on the 1971 British novel The Day of the Jackal, by Frederick Forsyth which had inspired a film of the same name.
 The film was a commercial success and is considered one of the best investigative thrillers in Malayalam cinema.

 This film was remade in Telugu as Rajakeeya Chadarangam (political chess) in 1990, with Akkineni Nageswara Rao in the chief minister role and Krishna in the inspector role.
 A sequel titled August 15, directed by Shaji Kailas, and scripted by S. N. Swamy was released in March 2011.